 On Saturday afternoon, Baker Mayfield drew the first start in the Carolina Panthers’ ongoing quarterback battle.
 In turn, he helped the Panthers draw first blood in their preseason opener against the Washington Commanders.

 After the defense forced a tidy three-and-out on Carson Wentz and the Commanders, Mayfield and the offense took over at their own 23-yard line.
-From there, the former No. 1 overall pick completed four of his seven attempts for 46 yards to trek Carolina down to Washington’s 23.
+From there, the former No. 1 overall pick completed four of his seven attempts for 45 yards to push Carolina down to Washington’s 23.

 Kicker Zane Gonzalez capped off the 13-play, 54-yard drive with a 41-yard field goal to put the Panthers up 3-0 at the 7:23 mark of the first quarter.